 As the COVID-19 vaccination rollout continues to gather pace across the world, we are beginning to see the light at the end of the tunnel.
-There is now growing interest in the adoption of a vaccine passport, which may aid in restarting more domestic activities and even international travel.
+With the increased adoption of vaccination passports worldwide, more domestic activities and international travel have resumed.

 What Is a Vaccine Passport?

-A COVID-19 vaccine passport is a record that proves that you have been vaccinated against COVID-19.
+A COVID-19 vaccine passport is a record that proves that you have been vaccinated against COVID-19, and that gives you permission to enter foreign countries.
 It may also show that you have tested negative for the virus.

 Despite its name, a vaccine passport is not an actual passport book.
 Generally, it is an electronic record of your vaccination status, possibly in the form of a QR code, that is easily accessible through a smartphone or stored on the device.
 However, the record can also be printed out.